 In the last several weeks we have seen a definite increase in consumers questioning whether they should refinance their mortgage.
-With interest rates remaining low and changes in mortgage insurance premiums announced by FHA in January, many borrowers are wondering if now is the time to refinance.
+With interest rates remaining low and changes in mortgage insurance premiums announced by FHA in January, many borrowers wonder if now is the time to refinance.

-One of the first things I do when asked this question is determine what the client’s goal is in refinancing.
+When asked this question, one of the first things I do is determine the client’s goal in refinancing.
 Some of the most common reasons are as follows:

 - Reduce the rate and lower the monthly payment.